PNWBNW/pnw_mvp/README.md

 PNW-MVP delivers a decentralized, private, and compliant payroll solution using Aleo’s zk-SNARKs.
 By following this integration plan, developers can deploy, manage, and scale a privacy-preserving payroll system efficiently.

----

-🔥 Chef, this is a fully structured, deploy-ready technical document!
-Let me know if you'd like refinements. 🧑🏽‍🍳🚀